SteveALee/fullmeasure-blog/source/_posts/music-practice-with-alexa-and-song-master.md

 I found being able to receive OSC packets from Song Master to be invaluable for learning and debugging.
 Currently though, Song Master messages are not fed back to Alexa, as explained below.

-## Still Crazy After All the Years
+## Still Crazy After All these Years

 I have kept my hand in with Windows cmd scripting by maintaining a script I created to build a version of Audacity with ASIO support on Windows.
 It's still a maddening thing to develop with, having so many half baked features and nasty gotchas guaranteed to waste time.
 I probably should have learnt PowerShell which is now portable but I never liked the syntax.
 Fun fact: the chief maintainer of PowerShell has the same name as me.
 Give me clunky old bash script any day.